stephabauva/full_stack_python_javascript/README.md

 in Room, return MusicPlayer with the song data in the props

-pausing and playing music (v15) in view add PauseSong and PlaySong that get the room code from the user session key, get the room data from the room code and call play/pause (from util.py) if the user is either the host or is allowed to add play_song and pause_song to util.py add urls add pauseSong and playSong method in MusicController in MusicController, in IconButton, add the onClick event for the play/pause button
+pausing and playing music (v15) in spotify view add PauseSong and PlaySong that get the room code from the user session key, get the room data from the room code and call play/pause (from util.py) if the user is either the host or is allowed to add play_song and pause_song to util.py add urls add pauseSong and playSong method in MusicPlayer in MusicPlayer, in IconButton, add the onClick event for the play/pause button
 Note: to modify the playback control via API you need a premium account.
 Need to implements browser playback later on.

+Skipping Songs and Handling Votes (v16) add SkipSong class in spotify view that will invike skip_song() from util if user is host add skip_song to util add url add skipSong method to MusicPlayer add onClick event to skip button
+Note: using the arrow function allows us to not having to bind the method to the this keyword. (irrelevant in this case though) in spotify/models add the Vote model
+Note: ForeignKey allows use to pass the instance of the Room object to the Vote model; it will store a reference to that room in our Vote.
+That way, when we look at a vote we can determine which room is was in; and access all information about that room from this vote
+Note: on_delete=models.CASCADE means that if the room gets deleted in api/models, in Room, add the current_song field makemigrations and migrate add update_room_song method in the currentSong class in spotify views
+Note: it will check if the current song has the same id as the one in the database.
+If no, update the current song in the DB
+Note: also, using the foreign key, it will also delete all votes related to the previous song import Vote invoke update_room_song in the get request of CurrentSong class display number of votes to skip in MusicPlayer render